CrossTheRoadElec/Phoenix6-Documentation/source/docs/tuner/tools/log-extractor.rst

 Extracting Signal Logs
 ======================

 .. tip:: Information on how to use the signal logger API can be found in the :ref:`corresponding API article <docs/api-reference/api-usage/signal-logging:signal logging>`.

-Tuner offers in-app functionality to retrieve, manage, and convert ``hoot`` logs to compatible formats.
+Tuner X offers in-app functionality to retrieve, manage, and convert ``hoot`` logs to compatible formats.

 .. image:: images/log-extractor-overview.png
    :width: 70%